Khyentse Foundation Postdoctoral Fellow in Tibetan Buddhist Studies

-She was the recipient of an M.A. and Ph.D. scholarship from The German National Merit Foundation (Studienstiftung des deutschen Volkes) and the Khyentse Foundation Award for Excellence in Buddhist Studies in 2012, as well as a 2016 Dissertation Fellow of The Robert H. N. Ho Family Foundation Program in Buddhist Studies.
+Dr. Dagmar Schwerk was the recipient of an M.A. and Ph.D. scholarship from the German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes) and the Khyentse Foundation Award for Excellence in Buddhist Studies in 2012 as well as a 2016 Dissertation Fellow of The Robert H. N. Ho Family Foundation Program in Buddhist Studies.

-Before coming to UBC, she worked as a short-term postdoctoral fellow on a research project titled “Bhutan in Transition.
-Metamorphosis and Institutionalization of Buddhist Concepts” in an international and interdisciplinary research group at the University of Leipzig (Humanities Centre for Advanced Studies “Multiple Secularities: Beyond the West, Beyond Modernities,” http://www.multiple-secularities.de/team/dagmar-schwerk/).
+Before coming to UBC, she worked as a Senior Research Fellow on a research project titled “Bhutan in Transition.
+Metamorphosis and Institutionalization of Buddhist Concepts” in an international and interdisciplinary research group at the University of Leipzig (Humanities Centre for Advanced Studies “Multiple Secularities: Beyond the West, Beyond Modernities,” http://www.multiple-secularities.de/team/dagmar-schwerk/) and is currently an Associate Member.

 Schwerk, Dagmar.
 “Drawing Lines in a Mandala: A Sketch of Boundaries Between Religion and Politics in Bhutan.”
 Working Paper Series of the HCAS “Multiple Secularities – Beyond the West, Beyond Modernities” 12.
 Leipzig University, 2019.
 Leipzig University HCAS “Multiple Secularities – Beyond the West, Beyond Modernities.“ https://www.multiple-secularities.de/media/wps_schwerk_drawinglines.pdf?fbclid=IwAR1T-eL4ek_zzb3iN2erqbXeEIe4Bld2jL35vsIt_5q2kECtCTFHpLCuvM0.